B2B deals involve multiple stakeholders, complex org structures, and long decision cycles.

 What are internal champions?

 An internal champion is someone inside your target company who believes in your product or service so much that they actively promote it to their colleagues.
-Maybe they clearly see how your solution will help their team succeed, or perhaps they're just a big fan from using it before.
-Either way, your champion understands how things really work inside the company, has influence, and wants your solution to succeed – almost like having one of your own team members embedded within their organization.
+They've either seen firsthand how your solution solves their team's problems, or they've used it successfully at a previous company.
+Either way, your champion understands how things really work inside the company, has influence, and wants your solution to succeed.
+This is almost like having one of your own team members embedded within their organization.

 With a champion on your side, the company's decision-making process becomes much clearer.
 If internal politics threaten to block the deal, your champion can help guide you.
 They can connect your sales team with key decision-makers or give you direct insight into what end-users truly need, better than anyone else could.

 The benefits of an internal champion are easiest to understand with a simple example.
 Say that you wish to sell a cloud-based project management software to a construction company.
 Your champion might be a project manager who loved using your tool at a previous job.
-They understand the company's current workflow problems and can clearly see (and explain!) how your software solves them.
+They understand the company's workflow problems and can articulate exactly how your software solves them.

 This champion could tell their colleagues and bosses how great your software is, adding credibility to your pitch.
 They could help you figure out the purchasing process and steer clear of office politics.
 And, importantly, they could introduce you to the key decision-makers you need to reach to close the deal.